-Montessori Math Golden Bead Static Addition
+Golden Bead Static Addition Lesson

 Each child needs a tray.
-Ask one child to get the numerals “1341” from the small numeral cards.
+Ask one child to get the numeral “1341” from the small numeral cards.
 Ask him to read the cards and slide them together.
 Ask him to get the quantity from the bank.
 Give a second child the numeral “2435” and proceed with the same approach.

 When each child returns from the bank with their quantities, ask them to tell you what they’ve brought you.

-Have first child place his quantity in the correct columns at the top of the mat, and his numerals to the right.
+Have the first child place his quantity in the correct columns at the top of the mat, and his numerals to the right.
 The second child then should place his quantity and symbols a few inches below the first child’s.

 “Now we have 1341 and 2435 beads here.
 I am going to put them together in one place.
-When we put things together it is called addition because we are adding the two numbers together.
+When we put things together it is called addition because we are adding two numbers together.
 We always add the units first.”

 Slide the top group of numerals down to the bottom group and both groups to the bottom edge of the mat, below the equal sign.

-Ask one of the children to count the units and to retrieve a large numeral card, which tells us how many beads we have after adding together.
+Ask one of the children to count the units and retrieve a large numeral card, which tells us how many beads we have after adding them together.
 Place the large numeral card below the units column of the small numeral cards.